-All of our other styles, that require any kind of sewing, from t-shirts to coats, are made in New York city, were we are.
+All of our other styles, that require any kind of sewing, from t-shirts to coats, are made in New York city, where we are.
 This way, we are involved in the precess on a daily basis and work with the sewers directly to ensure the best possible quality.
 It also helps us rest easier knowing how the workers are treated and the working conditions provided.

-For all our printed fabric needs, we use the services energy efficient, state of the art digital printers with patented 100% biodegradable, water-based, non-toxic inks.
+For all our printed fabric needs, we use the services of energy efficient, state of the art digital printers with patented 100% biodegradable, water-based, non-toxic inks.
 Because color is applied directly to the fabric, and requires no pre or post-treatment, water and waste are completely removed from the process.